Near99/linux-conf/README.md

 Recently I got really into Linux customization and configuration.

-Things started from text editor.
+Things started from code editor.
 I've been using VSCode for a while.

 I really like VSCode except for one thing, the themes.